RubyKobayashi/ISBN_verifier/README.md

 **User Stories:**

-* Users can input strings only
+* Users are notified with an error if their input is not a string

 ```
 As a user,